 - Graduates in arrears on their payment plan will not be eligible for a call or assignment until their account is current.
 They are, however, eligible to participate in the graduation ceremony.

-- Past due financial accounts must be paid in full before a student can complete course registration for the following semester unless an exception has been granted by the college administration.
+- Past due financial accounts must be paid in full before a student can complete course registration or return to campus for the following semester unless an exception has been granted by the college administration.